Advance notices provide interim protection for deeds between two named parties that are intended to be registered in the land register.

 For a standard security, a prospective purchaser who obtains the consent of the owner could grant an advance notice for a standard security he/she intends to grant in favour of a lender who will be providing the finance for the purchase.

 The Registers of Scotland (Fees) Order 2014 states that the fee for an application for an advance notice and for the discharge of an advance notice will be £10.
-For advance notices that are submitted electronically, this may only be paid by direct debit; however, for notices permitted by paper submission the fee can be paid by direct debit or cheque.
+For advance notices that are submitted electronically, this may only be paid by direct debit.
+For notices permitted by paper submission the fee can be paid by direct debit or cheque.

 How to apply